-Note 4: Liquidity and Availability
+Note 3: Liquidity and Availability

-Financial assets available for general expenditure, that is, without donor or other restrictions limiting their use, within one year of the balance sheet date, are approximately \$1.5 million and \$1.2 million for 2020 and 2019, respectively.
+Financial assets available for general expenditure, that is, without donor or other restrictions limiting their use, within one year of the balance sheet date, are approximately \$910,891 and \$1,489,005 for 2021 and 2020, respectively.

-Note 5: Donations to SMUSD
+Note 4: Donations to SMUSD

 Annually, SMUSD submits a Grant Request to the Foundation for \$2 million to support approximately 20 teaching positions.
 The grant is reviewed by the Grants Committee and is then presented to the Board of Trustees for approval.
 The Foundation launches its Annual Campaign at the start of every school year with the purpose of fundraising to support SMUSD's Grant Request.
-The approved Grant Request by SMUSD was for \$2 million for the years ended June 30, 2020 and 2019.
-The Foundation met the Grant Request for both those years through multiple payments throughout each of the school years
+The approved Grant Request by SMUSD was for \$2 million for the years ended June 30, 2021 and 2020.
+The Foundation met the Grant Request for both those years through multiple payments throughout each of the school years.

 Any remaining amounts raised by the Foundation through the Annual Campaign exceeding the Approved SMUSD annual Grant Request can be considered for other SMUSD programs.
 SMUSD is required to submit a separate grant request for such programs to the Foundation that goes through the same approval process described above.
-The Foundation approved and disbursed additional amounts from unrestricted net assets of \$29,319 and \$0 for the years ended June 30, 2020 and 2019, respectively.
+The Board also approved and disbursed additional amounts from unrestricted net asset of \$42,823 and \$29,319 for the years ended June 30, 2021 and 2020, respectively.

 In March 2020, due to additional budget deficits that SMUSD was facing, the Foundation launched a separate fundraising campaign to support and save additional district teaching positions.
 When launched, the WASM campaign had a goal of raising an additional \$2.3M for SMUSD.
 As part of the WASM campaign and to entice the community to donate to the WASM campaign, in May 2020 the Board approved a dollar for dollar matching contribution from the Endowment account for WASM Campaign donations received from individuals between May 18 and May 31, 2020.
-The approved disbursement fell within the guidelines of the Foundation's Disbursement Policy (Note 8).
+The approved disbursement fell within the guidelines of the Foundation's Disbursement Policy (Note 7).
 This resulted in matching funds drawn from the Endowment account held and managed by CCF for \$68,110.
 The WASM campaign was concluded on May 31, 2020 and raised a total of \$1,082,529 (figure excludes \$140,037 raised through the local school PTAs).
+The Board approved and disbursed the funds to SMUSD in July 2020.